 About the Therapy Dog Program

-The Therapy Dog Program is a community focused service we have offered for over 30 years.
+The Therapy Dog Program is a community focused service that Guide Dogs NSW/ACT have offered for over 30 years.

 A Therapy Dog provides comfort, companionship and emotional support to individuals, families, and people visiting or living in facilities.
 Therapy Dogs can particularly support people who experience: